hmer-package/website/learning_resources.md

 ## Resources on HME

-The resources below can be addressed in any order:
+The resources below can be addressed independently of each other:

 - [An introduction to HME](https://danny-sc.github.io/Tutorial_1/): a short tutorial which demonstrates the main concepts of HME using a simple one-dimensional example.